golaraa-cerebras/AutoGen_DeepResearch/README.md

 ## Agents

-1. **Orchestrator**: Manages the team of expert agents and coordinates their efforts
+1. **Orchestrator**: Manages the team of expert agents and coordinates their efforts.
+Executes tools if necessary
 2. **SearchAgent**: Performs web searches using the Tavily API
 3. **AnalystAgent**: Analyzes and synthesizes information from search results
-4. **DataAnalystAgent**: Analyzes data and creates visualizations using matplotlib
+4. **DataAnalystAgent**: Creating a report based on the analysis data, along with visualizations

 ## Data Visualization